-Fiscal 2015 Actual Fiscal 2016 Target Range Segment Operating Income \$14,681 \$12,437 \$16,824 Adjusted earnings per share \$5.15 \$4.24-\$6.16 After-tax free cash flow \$8,843 \$4,267-11,250 Return on Invested Capital 13.4% 11.4%-14.6%
+Fiscal 2016 Actual Fiscal 2017 Target Range Segment Operating Income \$15,721 \$13,076 \$17,689 Adjusted earnings per share \$5.72 \$4.62-\$6.71 After-tax free cash flow \$10,297 \$3,990 \$10,520 Return on Invested Capital 14.0% 11.6%-14.8%

-For purposes of the annual performance-based bonuses, "segment operating income" and "adjusted earnings per share" are calculated as set forth in Annex A.

-- For purposes of the annual performance-based bonuses, "after-tax free cash flow" was defined as cash provided by operations plus cash paid for restructuring costs and less investments in parks, resorts and other properties, all on an equity basis (i.e., including Euro Disney, Hong Kong Disneyland and Shanghai Disney Resort as if they were equity investments rather than on a consolidated basis). - For purposes of the annual performance-based bonuses "return on invested capital" was defined as the aggregate segment operating income less corporate and unallocated shared expenses (both on an after-tax basis), divided by average net assets (including net goodwill) invested in operations, all on an equity basis (i.e., including Euro Disney, Hong Kong Disneyland and Shanghai Disney Resort as if they were equity investments rather than on a consolidated basis).
+- \ For purposes of the annual performance-based bonuses, "segment operating income" is calculated as set forth in Annex A and segment operating income and adjusted earnings per share reflect the adjustments described on page 31. - \\ For purposes of the annual performance-based bonuses, "after-tax free cash flow" takes into account the adjustments described on page 31 and was defined as cash provided by operations plus cash paid for restructuring costs and less investments in parks, resorts and other properties, all on an equity basis (i.e., including Disneyland Paris, Hong Kong Disneyland and Shanghai Disney Resort as if they were equity investments rather than on a consolidated basis). - \\\ For purposes of the annual performance-based bonuses "return on invested capital" takes into account the adjustments described on page 31 and was defined as the aggregate segment operating income less corporate and unallocated shared expenses (both on an after-tax basis), divided by average net assets (including net goodwill) invested in operations, all on an equity basis (i.e., including Disneyland Paris, Hong Kong Disneyland and Shanghai Disney Resort as if they were equity investments rather than on a consolidated basis).